-Apps play an important role in the Shoplazza ecosystem and can be divided into two main categories.
+Apps are a vital part of the Shoplazza ecosystem and can be divided into two main categories: Public Apps and Private Apps.

 Public Apps

-Public apps can be listed on the app market for all Shoplazza merchants to see, install, and use.
+Public apps are listed on the Shoplazza App Market, allowing merchants to easily discover, install, and utilize them to enhance their stores.

 Public App Lifecycle